 Turn on Your Heat

-Before it gets too cold, it’s important to run your heat to make sure it’s working properly.
-You will most likely smell a burning aroma, but that’s normal.
-Dust settles on the heating coils over spring and summer.
-So, when you turn on the heat for the first time in months, it will burn off the dust (hence the smell).
-Now is also the best time to test your water heater and make sure it is ready for the winter.
-If you encounter a malfunction in your heater and it doesn’t heat water to the desired temperature, having Water Heater Repair service will get your unit back on track.
+Water heaters are very essential during the fall and winter seasons.
+Now is the best time to test your water heater and make sure it is ready for the winter.
+If you encounter a malfunction in your heater and it doesn’t heat water to the desired temperature, having a plumber who can provide expert Water Heater Repair solutions will get your unit back on track.

 Spin Your Ceiling Fans